kaf-lamed-beyt/year-in-review/CONTRIBUTING.md

 ## Adding articles

-The only file you'd be working with in this project is the `articles.js` file in the source folder. `src/articles.js`
+The only file you'd be working with in this project is the `articles.js` file in the utils folder. `src/utils/articles.js`

-In `src/articles.js` we have an array of objects called `articles`.
+In `src/utils/articles.js` we have an array of objects called `articles`.
 So all you have to do now is to add your own object in the format below.

 The `title` key should accept a string value that holds the title of the article.